 If you think you need social care support, you'll need to think about what types of support you need - be it homecare workers, equipment or respite breaks.

 Your first step to getting this sort of help should be to ask Adult Social Care for an assessment of your needs.
-You can find further information on the Getting social care and support for adults page which can be found in the Related Pages section.
+You can find further information on the Getting social care and support for adults page.

-The Leeds Information and Advice Strategy sets out how a local alliance of health and social care agencies active within the city will work together to improve information and advice services for people with care and support needs.
-This can be found in the documents section on this page.
+The Leeds Information and Advice Strategy (PDF 308KB) sets out how a local alliance of health and social care agencies active within the city will work together to improve information and advice services for people with care and support needs.

 Your social care rights and entitlements